 SameSite cookie recipes

-For further detail on exactly how to update your cookies to successfully handle
+For further details on updating your cookies to successfully handle these

-SameSite=None and the difference in browser behavior, head to
+SameSite=None and the differences in browser behavior, see the

 Kind thanks for contributions and feedback from Lily Chen, Malte Ubl, Mike West, Rob Dodson, Tom Steiner, and Vivek Sekhar.